HadeerAtef96/MobileAutomation_Appium_SwagLabsApp/README.md

 ## Features
 - Creating Cross Platform Framework for Android and IOS "Locators and Actions and Capaiblities"
 - Using Fluent Page Object Model for chaining all scenario steps and validations for each page in one line of code
-- Simulating all Mobile Gestures like Tap / DoubleTap/ TapAndHold /Zoom / DragAndDrop/ Swipe, with only one command while Auto Scrolling in a given Direction to the Target Element till displayed into ViewPort
+- Simulating all Mobile Gestures like Tap / DoubleTap/ TapAndHold /Zoom / DragAndDrop / Swipe, with only one command while Auto Scrolling in a given Direction till the Target Element Dispalyed in ViewPort
 - Using W3C Touch Actions for Mobile Gestures Automation similar to Real Finger Movemenets
 - Using Automation Driver Commands for Android "UiAutomator2" & IOS "XCUITest" for Mobile Gestures Automation with very simple code and more accurate than finger movements
 - Using Test Data Management for Storing all Test data in Json Files